 Speed up your counting with scanning

-Usually, your inventory software will allow you to either count and update numbers manually or by scanning and updating numbers automatically.
-We recommend taking the time to set-up scanning of your equipment so you can easily track items and see a history of the scans.
+Usually, inventory software lets you either count and update numbers manually with data entry or scan and update numbers automatically with a scanner.
+We recommend taking the time to set up scanning of your equipment so you can easily track items and see a history of the scans.

 Analyze your count and adapt based on outcomes